ExcaliburZero/jekyll-helper/README.md

 ### Running from source
 Jekyll Helper can be run via it's source code using Cannonical's Quickly program.
 In order to do so, you must first enter the jekyll-helper directory in the terminal and run the `quickly run` command.

+### Translations
+This program uses Gettext for its translations and handles the creation of its translation files through the [translations section of its Launchpad entry](https://translations.launchpad.net/jekyll-helper).
+The translation files are then downloaded and added into the GitHub hosting of the program.

 ### Editing help pages
 The help pages for Jekyll Helper are located in the `/help/C/ directory`.
 They use the [Mallard](http://projectmallard.org/1.0/) markup language.